Claude Got: Early life , education and marriage

+Paul André Claude Got married Ethel Sophie Keyser on February 5, 1939, in Paris.
+Keyser, an American of Belgian descent, was fluent in French and served both as a “Hello Girl” and as an embassy employee in France.
+During World War II, she and other embassy staff were captured by Nazi forces and held for approximately 15 months.
+She never remarried and continued her work with the U.S. Embassy after the war.
+Her name and dates are inscribed on Got’s footstone, and she may be buried alongside him.

 During his conservatory studies, Got demonstrated exceptional progress, particularly in his competition piece performance of King Philip II's monologue from Don Carlos.
 This performance showcased the richness and range of his voice, as well as the "nobility of his phrasing".
 The jury, press, and leading music critics praised his interpretations, recognizing in Got's rich bass voice a rare combination of range and power, beauty and flexibility.

 Career and repertoire

 Got made his professional operatic debut in 1928 at the Paris Opera in a production of La traviata.
 His true breakthrough came on September 25, 1929, with a performance as Boris Godunov.
 This portrayal won him some acclaim, with Le Temps noting his "immense presence and commanding voice", despite his youth for such a demanding role.

 Got's reputation grew rapidly, and by 1931, he was performing in major roles at the Opéra-Comique, debuting as Comte des Grieux in Manon.
 Critics appreciated his ability to combine vocal power with strong acting skills.
 A review in Comoedia from this period lauded his "dignified yet emotional portrayal" of characters, emphasizing his range from tender moments to fierce confrontations on stage.